audacity/audacity/README.txt

  * Imports and Exports:
    * AAC files could not be exported at 48000 Hz
+   * When importing multiple native file formats using FFmpeg, all files after the first reverted to using the native importer
    * FFmpeg custom export window too large on 800 x 600 resolution monitors
+   * Projects froze if files imported via On-Demand were no longer available
    * (Linux) WAV/AIFF exports were corrupted if overwriting an aliased file which had been imported using the command line